 Cobblers Dating to the earliest days of mixology, Cobblers are simply a base spirit or fortified wine such as sherry, mixed with a little sugar and served in a glass packed with crushed ice and garnished with an abundance of fresh fruit.
 Later versions swapped the sugar for a fruit syrup such as raspberry or pineapple, or a liqueur, and sometimes introduced muddled fruit.

 Beer & Cider-based Drinks Adding a bump to your beer is a tradition that goes back centuries, and the Stone Fence—hard cider with a shot of rum, brandy, whiskey or what-have-you dumped in it—predates the Republic.
 These drinks can be excellent, but recent fads notwithstanding, they're still not all that prominent.
-Great examples to try include the Black Velvetand the Green Devil.
+A great example to try is the Green Devil.

 Bloodies Can the Bloody Mary be considered a highball?
 I'm going to shrug on that one and just give the damn thing its own subcategory, because once you start adding celery salt and Worcestershire sauce to a drink, you're about as far from a whiskey-and-soda as you can get.
 These are easy, and flexible: tomato juice spiked with liquor, flavored and garnished with pretty much whatever floats your boat.
 In addition to the familiar Mary, there are her relatives—the Bloody Caesar (mostly found in Canada), the Bloody Maria with tequila, and so on and so forth.
 One rule about the Bloodies, which is way-too-often ignored: these are morning drinks (even if your concept of morning extends into the afternoon); once the sun is down, reach for something else.